psr7-sessions/storageless/README.md

  * not affected by PHP serialization RCE attacks
  * not limited to PHP process scope: can have many sessions per process
  * no reliance on global state
+ * when in a multi-server setup, you may allow read-only access to servers that only have access to public keys, while writes are limited to servers that have access to private keys